 The process of capitalization or expensing when developing or purchasing software is an advantage most businesses don’t know they have.
 The process provides an opportunity for businesses to reflect the cost of software in the way that most benefits their organization and financial goals.

-As the current year closes and the new year approaches, leaders are faced with multiple financial decisions.
 A growing number of companies are investing in software applications for both their business and customers.
 While many who don’t handle finances are not familiar with the difference between expensing and capitalizing, it is vitally important to the financial health and operation of any company that is building or buying software.
 When software development or purchase costs are capitalized, those costs become added to a company’s balance sheet instead of being recorded as an expense.
 When building software, businesses have a few ways to add the cost of the process to their financial statements, either by expensing or capitalizing.

 If a business decides to add software development costs as an expense, it is added to their income statement and subtracted from their yearly profit.
 However, if the business decides to capitalize some of the cost, that means the cost will become added as an asset to the company’s balance sheet.
 A good way to determine what to expense versus what to capitalize is by referring to Generally Accepted Accounting Principles (GAAP).

 What is GAAP?

 The term “GAAP” means Generally Accepted Accounting Principles.
 GAAP is designed to implement consistency in a company’s financial statements.
 Using GAAP is almost industry standard and means investors and outside parties (like lenders) can easily compare, contrast, extract and report on the financial information of an organization.
 Moreover, if a business is publicly traded, then it is required to use GAAP.
 GAAP provides guidelines that help businesses decide which software development expenses should be capitalized or expensed.

 An Example of Capitalizing and Expensing Software Costs